ajoshi31/ts-es-inversify-boilerplate/readme.md

 - [x] Ports and Interfaces
 - [ ] Repository pattern for basic crud operations
 - [ ] Basic service repo for crud operations

+### Clean Up Task:

+- [ ] Swagger Options with user id and auth token as separate configuration file
+- [ ] Complete swagger documentation for all routes
+- [ ] Validation and separate DTO for request and response
+- [ ] proper naming for files and folders